bmiit145/auto-streak-keeper/developer.md

 ---

 This ensures the **Auto-Streak Keeper** is not only user-ready but also easy for developers to maintain and enhance.
 Let me know if you need further adjustments!

+---

+## **Random Delay Between Commits**

+To prevent bot detection on GitHub, a random delay between 1 to 5 seconds is added after each commit.
+This makes the commit activity appear more human-like and avoids triggering GitHub's bot detection mechanisms.